ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 # Activate a new account by Email Part-2

+## Goal

+Complete the email verification flow by validating tokens and enabling user accounts.
+Handle edge cases like expired links and invalid tokens.

 ## Requirements

 Please come to this assignment, once you have solved previous assignment.